10DownPro/service-now-urgent-incident-notification-workflow/README.md

 ## 🤖 AI Scenario: Smarter Incident Routing

-Right now, incidents just trigger a standard email based on priority and category — but AI could take that to the next level.
+Right now, incidents just trigger a standard email based on priority and category, but AI could take that to the next level.
 Instead of just alerting whoever's on the list, an AI agent could route incidents based on who’s actually available, what timezone they’re in, and which engineers have handled similar issues before.
 It could even learn over time which people resolve issues fastest and prioritize them first.
 That would cut down response time big time and help avoid escalation.
 For example, if a critical incident happens at 2AM in San Francisco, the system could automatically ping someone in a different region who's skilled and online instead of waiting for a local engineer to wake up.
 Basically, AI could make sure incidents go to the *right* person, not just *any* person at the best time.

 ---